£259m bid - but will Mbappe move to Saudi Arabia?

 But this does not apply to Saudi Arabia, who play in the Asian Football Confederation, says football finance expert Kieran Maguire.

-"What distinguishes the Saudi Pro League from European football is there isn't the restrictions of financial fair play," he said.
+"What distinguishes the Saudi Pro League from European football is there isn't the restriction of financial fair play," he said.

 "Therefore, even if Premier League clubs do offer more money, they will always be out-bid as they [the Saudi clubs] don't have any cost control restrictions."